 And what was it like to study at the University of Salford?

-So how did your overseas placement fit into all of that?
+So, how did your overseas placement fit into all of that?
 When did you travel with us?

 I went to Ghana in October 2010, so I would have been in the second year of my Diploma.

-Out of our whole cohort, we were the only three going overseas to a developing country for our placement, so it was quite a big deal and I don’t think many students had done it before.
+Out of our whole cohort, we were the only three going overseas to a developing country for our placement, so it was quite a big deal, and I don’t think many students had done it before.

 What was it that made you want to go overseas on an experience like this?

 I often heard about the differences in healthcare in developing countries, so why not jump at the chance to see it for myself?
-The university allowed us to do it, why not take the chance to experience something that not many others have the opportunity to?
+The university allowed us to do it, so why not take the chance to experience something that not many others have the opportunity to?
 All this while being able to travel to a new country!

 Why Work the World?
 Can you remember how you heard about us?